andresaraujo/website/flutter-for-android.md

 Though the differences are great, the end result is the same.
 In an Android ListView, you create an adapter that you can then pass into the ListView which will render each row with what your adapter returns.
-However you have to make sure you recycle your rows properly, otherwise, you get all sorts of crazy visual glitches and memory issues.
+However you have to make sure you recycle your rows , otherwise, you get all sorts of crazy visual glitches and memory issues.

-In Flutter, due to Flutters immutable widget pattern, you simply pass in a List of Widgets to your ListView and Flutter will take care of making sure they are scrolling fast and smooth.
+In Flutter, due to Flutters immutable widget pattern, you pass in a List of Widgets to your ListView and Flutter will take care of making sure they are scrolling fast and smooth.